Direct API access¶

 Each of our cloud services exposes an API that can be leveraged for low-level integration with the service.
 Rackspace APIs, like OpenStack APIs, are Representational State Transfer (REST) APIs, meaning that they are logically structured, stateless, and scalable (among other properties).

-For most use cases, we recommend working with the guidance of an SDK rather than integrating directly with an API.
-In the Developer Center, basic functions for many APIs in many popular programming languages are documented in quickstart guides.
-However, knowing the API structure and being able to make direct, manual calls to the API is a powerful tool for understanding and managing the Rackspace cloud infrastructure.
+In the Developer Center, you can learn about the API structure and being able to make direct, manual calls to the API is a powerful tool for understanding and managing the Rackspace cloud infrastructure.

 The API Developer Guide for each service is published in our technical documentation collection.